gmawdo/graymamba/README.md

 # A Highly Secure Provenance Tracking Filesystem

-A secure filesystem that tracks the provenance of files and directories.
-Entirely written in Rust for memory safety and performance.
+- A secure filesystem that intrinsically tracks the provenance of files and directories.
+- Entirely written in Rust for memory safety and performance.
-Built with an NFS protocol layer loosely based on NFSServe, promoting ease of integration into existing systems and workflows.
+- Built on an NFS protocol layer and very loosely seeded with [NFSServe](https://github.com/NetApp/nfsserve), promoting ease of integration into existing systems and workflows.
+We restructured the NFSServe core under our src/kernel.

-Can be utilised in both local and distributed environments, with the ability to scale out to multiple nodes.
-Also deployable to small Linux based IoT devices for secure capture and data transmission.
+- Can be utilised in both local and distributed environments, with the ability to scale out to multiple nodes.
+- Deployable to Mac and Linux devices (Windows if you must)
+- Useful for secure capture and data transmission in the IoT space.
+- Useful for secure collaboration and data sharing in sensitive environments.
+- Can be used as a secure data store for AI models and data.
+- Can be used to underpin many aspects of a "Secure by Design" approach.
+- Can be backed by a variety of data stores, including RocksDB, Redis, and we'd like to add Cassandra in the future.
+We are really interested in the ability to use a distributed database for the backing store.

 ## Overview